• Home

 - Recipes

 This gluten-free pizza dough skips xanthan gum, specialty binders, and hour-long prep.
-You mix everything in one bowl, let it rest for 30 minutes, and bake it at 450°F. The base uses a rice flour blend, apple cider vinegar as a natural binder, and instant yeast — ingredients you can find at any grocery store. […]
+Mix everything in one bowl, let it rest for 30 minutes, and bake at 450°F. The base uses a rice flour blend, apple cider vinegar as a natural binder, and instant yeast — ingredients you can find at any grocery store.
+Par-baking the […]

 Homemade gluten-free pizza dough recipe with golden crispy crust topped with melted cheese and fresh basil on wooden board